Giant (1956 film): Casting

 Australian actor Rod Taylor was cast in one of his early Hollywood film roles after being noticed in an episode of Studio 57 titled "The Black Sheep's Daughter".

 Director George Stevens offered Rock Hudson a choice between Elizabeth Taylor and Grace Kelly for the role of Leslie; Hudson selected Taylor.

 Stevens, known for his meticulous approach to filmmaking, spent an entire year editing the film.
 Following the death of James Dean late in production, actor Nick Adams was brought in to overdub several of Dean's lines as Jett Rink, which were deemed nearly inaudible during post-production.

 Filming

 Cast members and crew at work on the Reata mansion set.
 The Second-empire Victorian mansion facade designed by Boris Leven became an iconic image for the film.

 The film begins with Jordan "Bick" Benedict, played by Hudson, arriving at Ardmore, Maryland, to purchase a stallion from the Lynnton family.
 The first part of the picture was actually shot in Albemarle County, Virginia, and used the Keswick, Virginia, railroad station as the Ardmore railway depot.
 Much of the subsequent film, depicting "Reata", the Benedict ranch, was shot in and around the town of Marfa, Texas, and the remote, dry plains found nearby, with interiors filmed at the Warner Bros. studios in Burbank, California.
 The "Jett Rink Day" parade and airport festivities were filmed at the Burbank Airport.

+Don Graham, a scholar of Texas literature, film, and popular culture, writes that Elizabeth Taylor and Rock Hudson did not interact with the townspeople of Marfa.
+He quotes a citizen, Marcos Peña, who worked as a porter at the El Paisano Hotel, where the cast stayed during filming, as saying that Dean was the friendliest of the film's stars and shot pool with the locals in the hotel's basement.